hoellin/eg/docs/tutos_perso/git.md

  git update-index --no-assume-unchanged notes_perso/site/
 ```

-### Git push (from local to genotoul)
+### Git push (from local to Genotoul)

-Only push once a day or so (when changes has been pushed, it's a lot harder to reverse them than after a commit). **Push on the `swap` branch of genotoul**, then go on genotoul and merge.
-It is not possible to push directly on master if the host is not configured as a server (`--bare` when initializing, which we shall not have used as we wanted to be able to edit files directly on Genotoul).
+Only push once a day or so (when changes has been pushed, it's harder to reverse them than after a simple commit). **Push on the `swap` branch of Genotoul**, then go on the `master` branch on Genotoul and merge with `swap`.
+Note that it is not possible to push directly on master if the host is not configured as a server (`--bare` when initializing, which we shall not have used as we wanted to be able to edit files directly on Genotoul).

-On the local computer:
+Speaking concretely, the following commands shall be used to push changes from my personal laptop to Genotoul:

 1. `git st`